 Be Kind To Your Future Self

 Don’t get stuck in the present and fall into the trap of YOLO and only think about the now.

 Think about the future.
 You in the future – your future self – will also need money.

 And the future you wants to be in a safe place.
 The only way I know how to stop worrying about money in retirement is to make sure you have enough.

-How much money do you need to not worry about money?
+How much money do you need so you don’t worry about money?
 This wholly depends on your lifestyle, where you live, your bills and costs.

 But remember this: you’re not going to want to work forever and state pension/social security does not pay as much as you probably want or need.